sarah-mentor/repo-from-udacity-workspace/README.md

 git push -u origin master
 ```

-14. Enter your GitHub username and password when prompted:
+14. When prompted enter your GitHub username then enter your newly generated token as your password:
 ![Workspace Terminal](./images/demo-repo-workspace-2.jpg)

 ---